Last Updated on October 13, 2023 by Electricalvolt

 4. Mechanical Failure

 Various reasons like aging, wear and tear, overloading, vibration, and mechanical impact can cause the failure of the transformer.
-The magnetic core of the transformer may fail due to vibrations because of the displacement of the core from its original position.
+The transformer’s magnetic core may fail due to vibrations because of the displacement of the core from its original position.
 The core dislocation causes increased heating and eventually causes transformer failure.
 Other reasons like the aging of transformer bushing, corroded tank, and excessive stress on winding may also cause transformer failure.

 The transmission line faults like Hoop buckling, conductor tipping, and conductor telescoping can also cause transformer failure.